SAP/luigi/docs/luigi-core-api.md

 #### getCSSVariables

-Returns css variables with key value from Luigi if `@luigi-project/core/luigi_theme-vars.js` is included in the `index.html` and `settings.theming.variables==='fiori'` is defined in the settings section.
+Returns CSS variables with key value from Luigi if `@luigi-project/core/luigi_theme-vars.js` is included in the `index.html` and `settings.theming.variables==='fiori'` is defined in the [settings](general-settings.md) section.
-It's also possible to define an own variables file and can be declared in `settings.theming.variables.file` in the settings section.
+It's also possible to define your own variables file which can be declared in `settings.theming.variables.file` in the [settings](general-settings.md) section.

 ##### Examples